Topo-R1: Detecting Topological Anomalies via Vision-Language Models: Experiments

 \subsection{Experimental Setup}

-\myparagraph{Datasets.} To promote cross-domain generalization, we aggregate data from three public sources spanning aerial road networks~\cite{MnihThesis}, surface cracks~\cite{liu2019deepcrack}, and retinal vasculature~\cite{li2020ipn}.
-From each source we extract $256\times256$ patches via content-aware sampling, then inject four types of topological defects (broken\slash spurious connections, missing\slash extra branches) through the automated pipeline of~\cref{subsec:data}, with Betti-number verification ensuring genuine topological change.
-Error counts are stratified into four complexity levels to create a curriculum of increasing difficulty.
-After quality control, the final dataset comprises~$12{,}900$ samples for supervised fine-tuning, $50{,}300$ for reinforcement learning, and a test set of $4{,}246$ samples.
-All bounding-box coordinates are normalized to $[0,1000]$ for scale invariance.
-Full per-source statistics and filtering criteria are in the Supplementary.
-Both training data and the benchmark will be publicly released.
+\myparagraph{Datasets.} We aggregate data from three public sources covering aerial roads~\cite{MnihThesis}, surface cracks~\cite{liu2019deepcrack}, and retinal vasculature~\cite{li2020ipn}, extract $256\times256$ patches via content-aware sampling, and inject four types of topological anomalies through the pipeline of \cref{subsec:data} with Betti-number verification.
+Error counts are stratified into four complexity levels for curriculum learning.
+After quality control, the in-distribution split contains $12{,}900$ SFT samples, $50{,}300$ RL samples, and a $4{,}246$-sample test set, \textbf{disjoint at the image level} to rule out patch-level leakage.
+We additionally curate $1{,}564$ out-of-distribution samples from HALVS leaf-vein and DRIVE retinal-fundus imagery~\cite{ijcai2024p815,staal2004ridge}, which differ in modality, contrast, and color: HALVS introduces unseen leaf textures and reticulate venation, while DRIVE uses fundus photography rather than the training-set OCTA modality.
+Bounding boxes are normalized to $[0,1000]$; both training data and benchmark will be publicly released.